surifirstpin/biplus_documentation/docs/Projects.md

 ## Definition

-A Project is collection of files that describes how database tables are connected to each other and how Bi+ portray those tables.
+Project is collection of files that describes how database tables are connected to each other and how Bi+ portray those tables.
 Bi+ provides an Integrated Development Environment (IDE) for developing and handling the project files.

 **Getting Started :**